In this post, you will learn how to calculate the running average of a data set using Excel’s Average(…) function.

 In this article, we shall learn how to calculate the running average of some values.

 Calculate Running Average

-Let’s explain what running average is with an example.
+Let’s explain what the running average is with an example.
 In the image below, you are seeing an Excel workbook titled Running Average.
 In the Visitors worksheet, you are seeing some data.
-Under Month column, there are twelve months: from Jan to Dec.
+Under the Month column, there are twelve months: from Jan to Dec.
 Under visitors in my blog column, you are seeing the total number of visitors coming to my blog every month.
 The blog visitors have increased almost three times in the month of November.
-In Jan it was around 3 thousands and in the month of November it is around 8 thousands and 500 hundreds.
+In Jan it was around 3 thousand and in the month of November, it is around 8 thousands and 500 hundreds.

-To follow along me with this article, at first download the Running_Averages.xlsx workbook.
+To follow along with me with this article, first, download the Running_Averages.xlsx workbook.